authgear/authgear-example-ionic/README.md

 npm install
 ```

+### Create Free Authgear Account
+1. Goto [https://portal.authgear.com](https://portal.authgear.com) and create a free account (or login to your existing account).

+2. Then navigate to Applications and create a new client application of type Native App.

 ### Configuration

 The project needs to be configured with your Authgear app's Endpoint and client ID in order for the authentication flow to work.